Knotx/knotx/README.md

 java -jar knotx-example-XXX.jar
 ```

-This will run the server with mock services and sample local and remote repositories.
+This will run the server with sample data.

 In order to run the server with your own configuration add this to the command: